learn-co-curriculum/css-essentials-quiz/README.md

 ???

-<a href='https://learn.co/lessons/quiz-css-fundamentals' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/quiz-css-fundamentals' title='CSS Fundamentals'>CSS Fundamentals</a> on Learn.co and start learning to code for free.</p>